ierdss/base-column-width/README.md

 ## Warning

 -   Obsidian stores each view in an array without a unique identifier which makes it that the first of multiple identical tables will be modified.
+-   The controller object is vital for the program to detect which view is currently being used.
+It only appears when you make updates to the file.
+    -   UPDATE: I don't know why but the controller now always appear.